mickmccann/MS3-Small-Jobs/TESTING.md

 - Testing on iPhone 11: In Firefox, job description aren't popping out.
 Works as intended on Safari, Chrome and Edge.

     - Issue has resolved itself

+## Job Category Dropdown

+- Testing on iPhone 11: On Safari, Firefox, Chrome and Edge can't select the category items.
+Works as intended on desktop.

+    - Will try to find a resolution.

 [^ back to contents ^](#contents)